-- a.
-The CW Community is built on technical and operational knowledge of the information warfare domain (specifically electromagnetic spectrum and cyberspace) gained throughout a diverse career of interweaving cryptologic tours afloat (ship's company, staff) and ashore (Navy Information Operations Commands (NIOCs), Cyber Mission Force, National Security Agency (NSA), numbered fleet, CCMD). - b.
+a.
+The CW Community is built on technical and operational knowledge of the information warfare domain (specifically electromagnetic spectrum and cyberspace) gained throughout a diverse career of interweaving cryptologic tours afloat (ship's company, staff) and ashore (Navy Information Operations Commands (NIOCs), Cyber Mission Force, National Security Agency (NSA), numbered fleet, CCMD).

+b.
 CW core mission areas are signals intelligence (SIGINT), electronic warfare (EW), and cyber.
-CW operational capacity is principally organized into CW commands (NIOCs, Cryptologic Warfare Group SIX, Navy Cyber Warfare Development Group (NCWDG), and Navy Cyber Defense Operations Command) and is presented to supported commanders in both the fleet and joint arena. - c.
-CW officers typically develop deep foundational SIGINT and cyber expertise in assignments at NIOCs and staffs aligned with Cryptologic Centers, Cyber National Mission Force, and NSA/CSS.
+CW operational capacity is principally organized into CW commands (NIOCs, Cryptologic Warfare Group SIX, Navy Cyber Warfare Development Group (NCWDG), and Navy Cyber Defense Operations Command) and is presented to supported commanders in both the fleet and joint arena.

+CW officers typically develop deep foundational SIGINT C. and cyber expertise in assignments at NIOCs and staffs aligned with Cryptologic Centers, Cyber National Mission Force, and NSA/CSS.
 CW officers gain SIGINT and EW expertise in embedded maritime and expeditionary environments, assigned to surface combatants as ship's company or afloat staff, NAVSPECWAR commands/units as a Direct Support Officer (aboard surface, subsurface, or airborne platforms), or IAs as an augmentee (Service, national, or joint).
 Experience in SIGINT is denoted by the BI-series AQDs, while EW experience is reflected through the BL-series AQDs.
 CW officers gain cyber expertise under the operational control of U.S. Cyber Command (USCYBERCOM), its naval component command, U.S. Fleet Cyber Command (FLTCYBERCOM), NSA, and joint arena (Joint Forces Headquarters/geographic combatant commands).
 These commands integrate tactically and operationally with fleet and joint forces in planning and executing operations worldwide.
 Cyber experience is documented through the BO-series AQDs.
-Additionally, CW officers make up a significant portion of the Navy's Space Cadre (VS-series AQDs) and can qualify for the Navy's Acquisition Corps. - d.
+Additionally, CW officers make up a significant portion of the Navy's Space Cadre (VS-series AQDs) and can qualify for the Navy's Acquisition Corps.

+d.
 All officers should demonstrate progress toward completion of an advanced degree (master's or doctorate degree) during their career.
 Advanced education in a science, technology, engineering, and mathematics (STEM) field is preferred, but not required.
 All officers should also progress toward JQO qualification.

-- Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - e.
-Fully qualified CW captains will have demonstrated proficiency across CW core mission areas (SIGINT, EW, cyber) and expertise in one that comes from a record of diverse fleet, national, and joint experience as well as strong performance in previous milestone assignments.
-All fully qualified CW captains must have successfully completed an O-5 milestone tour, possess an advanced degree (master's or doctorate), and finished JPME Phase I. - f.
+e.
+Fully qualified CW commanders will have demonstrated proficiency in CW core mission areas (SIGINT, EW, cyber) as well as strong performance in previous assignments, indicating potential to succeed as a commander.
+All fully qualified CW commanders must be in or have successfully completed a lieutenant commander milestone tour and demonstrated progress toward an advanced degree (master's or doctorate) and JPME Phase I.

+f.
 The best of fully qualified CW officers will have documented expertise across all CW core mission areas (SIGINT, EW, cyber) that comes from a record of diverse fleet, national, and joint experience, with a balanced mix of afloat and shore assignments.
-All officers will have demonstrated strong performance in major staff assignments and their 0-5 milestone tour.
-The best officers may have successfully completed an 0-5 leadership tour as a commanding officer or major command executive officer.
-The best qualified officers will also be JQO.
-Expertise in acquisition (Acq Level II or higher AQD) and/or space is considered a valued distinguishing trait, and there is a critical need to select officers with significant operational experience in space (VS6 or higher AQD).
+The best officers will have completed and have strong performance in a lieutenant commander milestone tour and formalized leadership tour (executive officer/officer-incharge).
+The best qualified officers will also have completed advanced education (master's or doctorate) and JPME Phase I. Expertise in acquisition (Acq Level II or higher AQD) and/or space is considered a valued distinguishing trait, and there is a critical need to select officers with significant operational experience in space (VS6 or higher AQD).

-15. Information Professional (IP) Community Considerations
+14. Information Professional (IP) Community Considerations